brendanaw.com is my website and blog launched back in December 2022 dedicated to helping others build a creator business with writing.

 I knew I wanted to continue with gaming/esports, not as a creator but as a service provider.

-One night browsing the local job boards, I saw an opening for an Events & Marketing Specialist Internship at a game marketing agency called, Eliphant.
+I saw an opening for an Events and marketing Specialist Internship at a game marketing agency called, Eliphant.

 They even managed one of Singapore’s most prominent fighting games esports players, Razer Xian.